Chicago/design.chicago.gov/HOWTO-get-started.md

 You can get involved by giving us feedback, [writing an issue](https://github.com/Chicago/design-system/issues/new), or [finding other ways to contribute](https://opensource.guide/how-to-contribute/).

 We communicate about this project in our [CDS Slack workspace](https://chicagodesignsystem.slack.com/messages).
-Request an invitation by emailing us at [Chicago Design System](mailto://design.system@cityofchicago.org).
+Request an invitation by emailing us at [Chicago Design System](mailto://design.system@cityofchicago.org) or using our [shared invite link](https://join.slack.com/t/chicagodesignsystem/shared_invite/enQtMzM2OTA4MTQyNzIzLWVlOWFkOWQ4YWE0NWQ2YTAzOTFmYWFlMGVjNTEwZjA5ZWNmYjFkZTNhNDNhMmM1MTJiYmQ3MDk2NWZkNzg2Mjg)..

 ## GitHub